shishir-dm/tht/presentation/developer.md

 ## Developer Setup

-In order to enable developers to test their changes locally we propose using docker-compose.
+In order to enable developers to test their changes locally we propose using [docker-compose](https://docs.docker.com/compose/).

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
-To learn more about all the features of Compose, see the list of features.

 ## How to?